A Brief History of the Lute Part One

 Also a book of chess endgame problems also commissioned by Alfonso X el Sabio in 1283 shows a lute with a more western-looking pegbox.
 The chess game is being played between a woman in arab costume on the left with henna decorated fingers and a woman in Christian costume on the right.
 The luteplayer appears to be wearing Christian costume.

-An interesting diagrammatic drawing of a five course fretted 'ud of just after this time from the book Kitab al-adwar by Safi al Din 'Abd al-Mu'min b.
+Just after the chess book there is an interesting diagrammatic drawing of a five course fretted ud from the book Kitab al-adwar by Safi al Din 'Abd al-Mu'min b.
+Fakr al-Urmawi of 1333-4.

 However from pictorial and written evidence it is clear that by 1350 what we must now call lutes, since there is no longer a connection with Arab musicians, had spread very widely throughout Europe, even though trading and cultural links with Moorish Spain were not well developed.
-For instance this wonderful embroidery of a lute-playing angel on the English Steeple Aston cope, one of the first depictions of a lute in England, circa 1300
+For instance this wonderful embroidery of a lute-playing angel on the English Steeple Aston cope, one of the first depictions of a lute in England, circa 1320.
+Expensive garments such as the Steeple Aston cope were symbols of wealth, power and high status, so if the lute could be recognised well enough to justify such prominence it must have been present in England for quite some time, which pushes back its arrival in these islands to more or less the same sort of time as the Cantigas illustrations c.1250.
+We are a long way from any direct contact with the Moors so it is a puzzle to understand the extremely rapid spread of this instrument right across Europe.

-We need to look elsewhere for a route that would lead to the eventual domination of European lute making by numerous German families who came originally from around the Lech valley region and Bavaria.
-Bletschacher (1978) has argued that this was due largely to the royal visits of Friedrich II with his magnificent Moorish Sicilian retinue to the towns in this valley between 1218 and 1237.
+Although we need to look elsewhere for a route that would lead to the eventual domination of European lute making by numerous German families who came originally from around the Lech valley region and Bavaria.
+Bletschacher (1978) has argued for a similar top down influence: that this was due largely to the royal visits of Friedrich II with his magnificent Moorish Sicilian retinue to the towns in this valley between 1218 and 1237.
 The valley was a main north-south trading route across the Alps and the necessary raw materials grow there in abundance so it would have been a natural focus for any such development to occur.
 Especially following the capture of Constantinople in 1204 by the Venetians helping the second Crusade which so greatly increased their trading activities with the Near East.

 The Ud is still in use although it no longer has frets and over the centuries has undergone structural changes analogous to those of the lute, which mean that it is not the same now as either the original Ud or the medieval lute.